elixir-europe-training/ELIXIR-TrP-Bioschemas/docs/index.md

     :fontawesome-solid-arrow-left: **Prerequisites**
     To be able to follow this course, learners should have knowledge in:
     &emsp;1.
-Basic knowledge of github
+Basic knowledge of GitHub - git `add`, `commit`, `push`, `clone`, and branches
     &emsp;2.
-Basic knowledge of HTML
+Basic knowledge of HTML - fundamental HTML examples using `head`, `body`, `footer` etc.

     </br>

     :fontawesome-solid-arrow-right: **Learning Outcomes:**
     By the end of the course, learners will be able to:
     &emsp;1.
 Understand and explain the fundamental concepts of website annotation and the importance of Bioschemas in enhancing web content discoverability and interoperability.
     &emsp;2.
 Apply Bioschemas annotations to HTML pages, Jekyll, Mkdocs, and Wordpress sites, following step-by-step instructions to improve the visibility and accessibility of training content.
     &emsp;3.
 Evaluate and troubleshoot the implementation of Bioschemas annotations across different platforms, ensuring the accuracy and effectiveness of the annotations in real-world scenarios.

     </br>